Sage-Bionetworks/genie-project-requests/README.md

-# genie-requests
+# genie_requests
-Stand-alone scripts for quick checks or tasks for GENIE
+Scripts for quick checks for GENIE